fenago/deep-learning-for-nlp/Lab Guides/chapter_20/Lab_13.md

 Specifically, we will use an Embedding Layer to learn the representation of words, and a Long Short-Term Memory (LSTM) recurrent neural network to learn to predict words based on their context.
-Let’s start by loading our training data.
+Let's start by loading our training data.

 20.4.
 Train Language Model